 No waste, spoil, solids, or fill of any kind shall occur in wetlands, waters, or riparian areas beyond the footprint of the impacts depicted in the Pre-Construction Notification, as authorized in the written approval from the Division or beyond the thresholds established for use of this Certification without written authorization, including incidental impacts.
-All
+All construction activities, including the design, installation, operation, and maintenance of sediment and erosion control Best Management Practices shall be performed so that no violations of state water quality standards, statutes, or rules occur.
+Approved plans and specifications for this project are incorporated by reference and are enforceable parts of this permit.

-3. Standard Erosion and Sediment Control Practices
+2. Standard Erosion and Sediment Control Practices